DFHack/dfhack/docs/Scripts.rst

 :gui/stockpiles -help:         to see this message

-Don't forget to ``enable stockpiles`` and create the ``stocksettings`` directory in the DF folder before trying to use this plugin.
+Don't forget to ``enable stockpiles`` and create the ``stocksettings`` directory in the DF folder before trying to use the GUI.

 gui/unit-info-viewer
 ====================
 Displays age, birth, maxage, shearing, milking, grazing, egg laying, body size, and death info about a unit.
 Recommended keybinding Alt-I.

+.. _scripts/gui/workflow:

 gui/workflow
 ============